demisto/content-docs/docs/integrations/custom-integration-duplication.md

 The method for managing source code depends on whether the service is currently part of a unified connector.

-- **Legacy integrations:** For services not yet transitioned to the unified experience, you can continue to use the Duplicate and View Source options directly within the product UI.
+- **Legacy integrations:** For services not yet transitioned to the unified experience, you can continue to use the **Duplicate** and **View Source** options directly within the product UI.
 Upon duplication, the item transitions to a custom content status, and you can modify the source code using the built-in editor.
 - **Connector sub-capabilities (integrations):** For vendors using the unified connector experience, the built-in UI editor is not supported.
-To view the source code of a sub-capability (integration), you can do so directly in GitHub.
+To view the source code of a sub-capability (integration), you can do so directly in **GitHub**.
 To duplicate a sub-capability (integration) and upload it as custom content, you must perform a manual flow using the `demisto-sdk`.

 ---